Next Start

 • Providing maintenance recommendations to improve system performance

 HVACR technicians are on their feet for much of their workdays, and they use their hands to get the job done.
-The BLS reports today’s HVACR employers generally prefer candidates to have completed postsecondary HVACR education or an apprenticeship.
+The BLS reports today’s HVACR employers prefer candidates who’ve completed postsecondary education or an apprenticeship.

 HVACR techs must be certified to handle, work with or buy refrigerant.
 There may also be licensing and background-check requirements for this field.